 A nursing school where aspirant nurses are offered equal opportunities to pave a future for themselves in the centuries-old career of caring for the ill and frail.

-Our Courses & Courseware Structure
+Courses & Courseware Structure

 Auxiliary Nurses are capable of delivering essential, skilled basic nursing care in a variety of healthcare settings.
 They combine nursing care with prevention and promotion – which makes this first-level nurse’s role that of a strong primary healthcare worker.
 This qualification signifies that the learner has attained a basic level of higher education knowledge and competence in nursing and is capable of applying such knowledge and competence in the workplace.